 Here’s what to look for in a high-quality free tool:

-• Access to both Form 4 and 13F filings: Form 4 filings show insider buying, usually within two business days.
-13F filings show hedge fund positions but come with a 45-day delay.
+- Access to both Form 4 and 13F filings: Form 4 filings show insider buying, usually within two business days.
+13F filings report hedge fund positions but are delayed by 45 days.
 The best tools let you see both.

-• Tracking and alerts: Some tools let you follow specific companies, insiders, or hedge funds.
-This saves time and helps you catch important trades as they happen.
+- Tracking and alerts: Some tools let you follow specific companies, insiders, or hedge funds.
+This saves time and helps you capture key trades as they occur.

 The right tool helps you spot the trades that matter and ignore everything else.